allan-switzer-website/website/_posts/2020-08-09-studio-view-of-polka-dots-and-stars-in-progress.md

 category:
 - All Work
 images:
-- "/uploads/_dsc1575.jpg"
+- "/uploads/polka.jpg"
 title: Studio View of 'Polka Dots and Stars' in Progress
-description: 'An collection of very fine, modern works '
+description: 'A collection of very fine, modern works '

 ---